felias-fogg/dw-link/pcb/readme.md

 If these constraints are met, the dw-link probe should work.
 Otherwise, one might encounter strange behavior and/or error messages.

-The current version (V3.0) of the dw-link probe (an Arduino UNO shield) uses mainly THT components, which should make it easy to assemble it using [these instructions](assembly.md).
-The two SMD components, two MOS-FETs, can also be hand soldered to the PCB since the solder pads are extra large.
+The current version (V3.1) of the dw-link probe (an Arduino UNO shield) uses mainly THT components, which should make it easy to assemble it using [these instructions](assembly.md).
+The three SMD components can also be hand soldered to the PCB since the solder pads are extra large.